parislettau/trocadero/site/plugins/static-site-generator/README.md

         'skip_templates' => [], # ignore pages with given templates (home is always rendered)
         'custom_routes' => [], # see below for more information on custom routes
         'custom_filters' => [], # see below for more information on custom filters
-        'ignore_untranslated_pages' => false # set to true to ignore pages without an own language ]
+        'ignore_untranslated_pages' => false, # set to true to ignore pages without an own language 'index_file_name' => 'index.html' # you can change the directory index file name, e.g. to 'index.json' when generating an API
+      ]
     ]
 ];